Superfluous Women: Art, Feminism, and Revolution in Twenty-First-Century Ukraine

 "Superfluous Women is a timely and incisive contribution to studies of intersections of art, protest, and feminism.
 Focusing on artists’ collectives and works linked to protests in Ukraine since 2004, this book provides unique insights into art and activism during and between Ukraine’s Orange Revolution and Maidan Revolution."

 Sarah D. Phillips, Department of Anthropology, Indiana University

-"Weaving personal reflection, on-the-ground interviews, archival documents, historical context and theoretical frameworks, Superfluous Women offers a rich historical portrait of the era that will undoubtedly be of great use to future scholars of 21st century art and politics in Ukraine."
+"Weaving personal reflection, on-the-ground interviews, archival documents, historical context, and theoretical frameworks, Superfluous Women offers a rich historical portrait of the era that will undoubtedly be of great use to future scholars of twenty-first-century art and politics in Ukraine."

 Claudette Lauzon, School for the Contemporary Arts, Simon Fraser University

 Author InformationJessica Zychowicz is a postdoctoral fellow at the University of Alberta in the Contemporary Ukraine Studies Program (CUSP) and was recently a U.S. Fulbright Scholar at Kyiv-Mohyla University.
 She earned her doctorate at the University of Michigan.

 2. An Anatomy of Activism: Virtual Body Rhetoric in Digital Protest Texts